 He was the foundation Head and CEO of Trinity at the University of Western Australia and held the positions of the Executive Director, Vice Chancellery and Executive of Academic and Student Services at The University of Notre Dame Australia.
 He was the WA Chairperson and a member of the National Board of the Australian College of Educators.
 Dr O' Connell is a Fellow of the Australian College of Educators, the Australian Institute of Management and the National Association of University Colleges and Halls, and a Life Member of Trinity Residential College at the University of Western Australia.
 Dr O'Connell has a Doctor of Business Administration from the University of Western Australia where he investigated the concept of values congruence and its effect on organisational commitment.
 He also holds a Diploma of Teaching, Bachelor, and Master of Education, Graduate Diploma of Language Studies and Diploma Royal Society of Arts London.
-He has provided a number of guest lectures on the topic of leadership and values and the creation of inpovative a number of guest lectures on the topic of leadership and values and the creation of innovative learning spaces.
+He has provided a number of guest lectures on the topic of leadership and values and the creation of innovative learning spaces.
+He is currently Chair of Telethon Speech & Hearing, Chair of the Board of Directors of the Association of Independent Schools in WA and a Director of the Independent Schools of learning spaces.
 He is currently Chair of Telethon Speech & Hearing, Chair of the Board of Directors of the Association of Independent Schools in WA and a Director of the Independent Schools of Australia.
 He is a Director of the Perth Symphony Orchestra Board, a member of the UWA Business School Ambassadorial Committee.
 He currently chairs the External Advisory Board of the School of Health Sciences at the University of Notre Dame.